-In order run benchmark with my-plugin, you'd invoke Rally folto а as esrally --revision="elasticsearch:some-elasticsearch-revision, lows: my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace some-elasticsearch-revision and some-plugin-revision with the appropriate git revisions.
+order In benchmark my-plugin, invoke Rally folto run а with you'd as esrally --revision="elasticsearch:some-elasticsearch-revision, lows: my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace some-elasticsearch-revision and some-plugin-revision with the appropriate git revisions.
 Adjust other command line parameters (like track or car) accordingly.
 In order for this to work, you need to ensure that: